-When all WIOA services have been completed, enter the participant's employment status and related information in IdahoWorks.
-If a client exits without being employed, enter any future employment information as soon as you receive it after the participant has exited.
+When all WIOA services have been completed, enter the participant's employment information in IdahoWorks.
+If a client exits without employment, enter any future employment information as soon as you receive it after the participant has exited.
 This could be several months after leaving the program.

-Training credentials must be documented and entered in IdahoWorks as soon as WIOA staff receives them.
-Enter the credential information into the participant's IdahoWorks 4th quarter outcome section.
+Training credentials must be documented and entered in IdahoWorks as soon as the career planner receives them.
+Enter the credential information into IdahoWorks 4th quarter outcome section.

-- A credential is a diploma, degree, certificate, or license issued by a third party with jurisdiction to issue such a credential (an accredited educational institution, an industry-recognized association, or an occupational association or professional society). - A certificate recognizes attaining measurable technical or occupational skills necessary to obtain employment or advance within an occupation.
-Work readiness certificates (certificates of completion, etc.) are NOT included in this definition.
+A credential is defined as a diploma, degree, certificate, or license issued by a third party with jurisdiction to issue such a credential (an accredited educational institution, an industry-recognized association, or an occupational association or professional society).

+A certificate recognizes attaining measurable technical or occupational skills necessary to obtain employment or advance within an occupation.
+Work readiness certificates are NOT included in this definition.